Infrastructure

 5.)
 Involuntary resettlement

 Resettlement because of infrastructure development is a common phenomenon in Kenya.
-Although those who suffer displacement are adequately compensated, moving from one place to go start life afresh in another location can be a daunting task even with adequate compensation.
+While those displaced receive adequate compensation, starting afresh in a new location remains daunting even with such compensation.